propavingk/LamportLens/docs/DESIGN_NOTES.md

 Rejected alternative: compute with floats for readability.
 It buys nothing, and it makes `at-minimum` comparisons unreliable at the boundary, which is the comparison the tool exists to make.

+## Executable accounts are excluded, not special-cased

+Program accounts held by the loader do not follow the account rent rule the same way, so the audit puts them in their own status and leaves them out of bands, totals and owner locked sums.
+The alternative, reporting them as underfunded because their lamports are below the formula, would fill the report with thousands of findings that no operator can or should act on.